jessepav/libgdx-wiki-old/Build-Infrastructure-Setup.md

 Once the Mac is setup, you can move on to setting up the Jobs on Jenkins

-## Setting up the libgdx Jenkins jobs
+## Setting up the libGDX Jenkins jobs
 With your Linux host running Jenkins, go to http://JENKINS_ADDRESS:8080.

 ### Setting up the Jenkins Mac Slave